totaljs-es/totaldesktop/README.md

 - the app owns the state
 - the bridge exposes a safe, focused surface

-For `TotalResources`, this bridge is the key public piece: it connects your Total.js project to the native app workflow in a way that stays close to the app, the project, and the real source of truth.
+For `TotalResources`, the bridge connects a Total.js project with the native desktop workflow.

-## MCP ecosystem
+## MCP

-`TotalDesktop` also powers hosted MCP workflows through:

 - [mcp.totaljs.es](https://mcp.totaljs.es)

-That hosted layer is part of the wider product ecosystem, but the main public focus of this repository is still the **bridge module** that connects a Total.js project with the native desktop app.

 ## Getting started

-If you want to experiment with the public `TotalResources` module:
+How to use the public `TotalResources` bridge module:

 1. Clone this repository locally.
 2. Copy [Bridge/totalresources-bridge.js](./Bridge/totalresources-bridge.js) into your Total.js project, usually inside `modules/`.